bjpirt/api-guidelines/standards/compatibility.md

 as the server ignores this specific parameter.

+# MUST Use URI Versioning

+With URI versioning a (major) version number is included in the path, e.g. /v1/customers.
+If you don't put it in at the beginning then it's almost impossible to retro-fit.

 # SHOULD Avoid Creating New Versions

 When changing your RESTful APIs, do so in a compatible way and avoid